mbukowicz/mbukowicz.github.io/_posts/2020-05-01-snapshot-isolation-in-postgresql.md

 The problem
 -----------

-Even the most trivial-sounding problems require some understanding how different isolation levels are implemented in a particular database.
-Take for example the classic
+Even the most trivial-sounding problems require putting some thought into how different isolation levels are implemented in a particular database.
-__problem of debit and credit in an account__.
+Take for example the classic __problem of debit and credit in an account__.

 Let's start with something simple.
 Suppose we just want to add 100$ to Bob's account.
 We could write SQL code so that we first fetch the current value: